Spain, Italy lead skittish European shares lower

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Tricia Wright; Editing by Toby Chopra)
+Today’s European research round-up (Additional reporting by Tricia Wright; Editing by Susan Fenton)